WestDRI/visualizethis/content/data1.md

 ### Acknowledgments

-Data courtesy of {{<a "https://alejandro-diluca.uqam.ca" "Alejandro Di Luca">}} from l'Université du Québec à Montréal.
+Data courtesy of {{<a "https://alejandro-diluca.uqam.ca" "Alejandro Di Luca">}} and François Roberge from l'Université du Québec à Montréal.
 The simulation was conducted using the Alliance's Narval cluster.

 <!-- Data storage services provided by Cedar team at Simon Fraser University, Canada. -->